"Hurd - who is credited with revivifying HP during his five-year stewardship from 2005"

 The dossier detailing sexual harassment allegations that sparked the exit of HP boss Mark Hurd has finally been published after a court ruled that it was only "mildly embarrassing".
-The letter, readable here in pdf courtesy of the New York Times, contains alleged painful details of Hurd's flirtation with HP hostess Jodie Fisher …
+The letter, readable here in pdf courtesy of the New York Times, contains alleged painful details of Hurd's flirtation with HP hostess Jodie …

 "Hurd - who is credited with revivifying HP during his five-year stewardship from 2005"